-One of the most important things you can do for your health is to nourish your gut properly.
+One of the most important things you can do for your health is to nourish your body properly.

-When you have enough good bacteria in your gut, your body is better equipped to fight cold and flu viruses.
+When you're getting adequate amounts of vitamins and nutrients, your body is better equipped to fight cold and flu viruses.

-This article will cover the benefits of using Bee Propolis and ImmunoSmart, to fight everything from colds to cancer.
+In this article, we will cover the benefits of using Bee Propolis to fight everything from common colds to the flu.

 You’re probably familiar with honey, likewise, may even be a fan of bee pollen or royal jelly already.